Summary of the Validation Process

 Coordination

-Establish communication between the FAA, the foreign authority and the operator seeking validation.
-JANA’s ODA maintains open communication to facilitate a smooth process.
+Subsequently, our team establishes crucial communication between the FAA, the foreign authority, and the operator seeking validation.
+Because of this, JANA’s ODA actively maintains open communication throughout, thereby ensuring a smooth and efficient process.

 -